BASEBALL TRAINING PHILOSOPHY

-Maximum’s philosophy on training baseball players stems from the sport-specific actions they need to build, and the five tools that college coaches/professional scouts use to judge the potential of players.
+Maximum’s philosophy on training baseball players stems from the sport-specific actions they need to build, and the 5 tools that college coaches and professional scouts use to judge the ability and potential of pitchers and position players.

-A baseball player’s ability to run is most often judged by clocked speed from home to first, along with his 60-yard dash.
-Although the application of a 60-yard dash to baseball-specific speed is questionable, it is important because coaches and scouts use it as a solid measurement of a player’s overall speed.
+A baseball player’s ability to run is most often judged by his times from home to first and his 60 yd dash.
+Although the application of a 60 yd dash to baseball specific speed is questionable, it is important because coaches and scouts use it as a solid measurement of overall speed.

-Although each position has its unique demands, all baseball players must improve essential basic motor abilities.
+Although each position has its unique demands, all baseball players must improve these essential basic motor abilities